Demonstrative Adjective English

 Demonstrative adjectives are words that can be used to point out or describe people, places, and things.
 In English, there are four basic demonstrative adjectives: this, that, these, and those.
 Demonstrative adjectives can also be used to indicate whether something is near or far.

-Keep in mind the guidelines we discussed and you'll use demonstratives with confidence in no time!
+Keep in mind the guidelines we discussed, and you'll use demonstratives confidently in no time!

 Make your next step to fluency with Promova